Toyota Motor Corporation

 Day One of the Lean Japan Tour typically includes training on Japanese business etiquette and culture to ensure participants make the most of their week interacting with local industry leaders and experiencing this truly wonderful country.

 Shinka Management has an extensive network of world-leading Japanese lean companies.
-Since 2007 our tours have visited lean companies in a range of industries for facility tours and discussions with senior management.
+Since 2007 our Japan study trips have visited lean manufacturing companies in a range of industries for facility tours and insightful discussions with senior management.

 Toyota Motor Corporation is a leading Japanese car manufacturer, and the home of the Toyota Production System (TPS), a world-famous lean management philosophy founded on the two key pillars of Jidoka and Just-In-Time.